-Workamping is what it sounds like: work camping.
-Workamping is one of the most popular ways to make money on the road for RVers.
+So what is workamping?
+It's exactly what it sounds like: work camping.
+This is one of the most popular ways to make money on the road for RVers.

 Generally done at RV parks, resorts and campgrounds, workampers do a variety of different types of work.
 From office work to carpentry or general labor, there is a workamping position for anyone.
 Generally, workamping positions offer free campsites, but a lot of them pay as well.
 Learn how to make money on the road with Workamping here.

 If you like to follow the good weather, you can make money on the road as a tour guide in popular destination locations.